linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 (ii) Inventory--state of inventory (e.g.,  finished goods,  work-in-progress,  raw materials); type of inventory (e.g.,  perishable or non-perishable); risk of obsolescence; fashion risk; location of inventories (e.g.,  inventories at supplier locations are sometimes more difficult to seize); inventory turnover; accounts payable and the extent to which suppliers may claw back inventories

-(iii) Property,  Plant & Equipment--(i) possible presence of environmental hazards; (ii) depth of prospective acquirers; (i) cost of constructing new PP&E versus buying existing PP&E; (iv) relative efficiency of PP&E versus state-of-the-art; (v) cyclicality of borrower’s industry and linkage to the value of PP&E in point of bankruptcy: (vi) recent appraisals; and (vii) separability of PP&E for liquidation purposes
+(iii) Property,  Plant & Equipment--(i) possible presence of environmental hazards; (ii) depth of prospective acquirers; (i) cost of constructing new PP&E versus buying existing PP&E; (iv) relative efficiency of PP&E versus state-of-the-art; (v) [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclicality]] of borrower’s industry and linkage to the value of PP&E in point of bankruptcy: (vi) recent appraisals; and (vii) separability of PP&E for liquidation purposes

 (iv) Pledge of Subsidiary Stock--(i) correlation between the financial health of the borrowing entity and that of the subsidiary or affiliate; and (ii) the secondary liquidity of the pledged stock under distressed circumstances.